Current Views in Allergy, Asthma and Immunology

 Objective: Differentially diagnose and treat coughs that are not results of asthma or reflux.

 Objective: Examine the current translational research on how rhinoviruses and RSV trigger asthma.

 Dr. Joshua Kennedy

-Objective: Describe the diagnostic criteria for chronic uticaria and discuss the most common etiologies for this disease.
+Objective: Describe the diagnostic criteria for chronic urticaria and discuss the most common etiologies for this disease.
 Evaluate the usefulness of diagnostic testing in confirming the a=diagnosis of chronic urticaria.
-Incoporate into patient care new and evolving approaches to treat this disease, especially cases refractory to typical treatment options.
+Incorporate into patient care new and evolving approaches to treat this disease, especially cases refractory to typical treatment options.

 Food Challenges in the Office